Hi! I hope you enjoy looking at these old barns, reading their stories, and viewing my paintings of them.

 Why and how?
 This crazy old barn in Ohio’s Licking County started it.
 “Granville Gray” as I call him, planted the idea – quite by accident.
 When, on our annual wedding anniversary weekend in 2012, my wife and I turned down the road to our bed and breakfast, we passed this gentle gray giant.
 Its roof sagging, its side boards warped and tilted – a few missing here and there, the barn grabbed me.
 Disheveled, it begged for attention.
 I don’t know how or why, but the idea sprang into my head that I had to find out more.

 So, the next day I met the owner in the small old (1830) farmhouse next to the barn and learned about its story.
 I told Mr. Hall that I’d eventually start this project and, sure enough, in late 2015, I presented him with a small study painting of his barn.
 Isn’t it funny how ideas mushroom?

 MY PAINTINGS.
-I use the thick impasto oil technique on canvas or Masonite panels and I prefer to use original barn wood – from the barn I paint – to frame the painting.
+I use the thick impasto oil technique on Masonite panels and I prefer to use original barn wood – from the barn I paint – to frame the painting.
 You can find out more about this impasto stuff on my bio page.

 All images and text are copyrighted.

 Copyright © 2016